lynn/toki-wile/README.md

 * KLP (kulupu) describes a group acting/occuring together, or many groups each in isolation.

 The point here is that configuration is not pluralization.
 In Ithkuil terms, the distinction between Monadic and non-Monadic is unmarked.
 So, `lweli` means "a bird" or "birds (a bird here, a bird there)", while `lwelwi` means "a flock of birds" but also "flocks (a flock here, a flock there)".
 You can use suffixes -anj (one) or -ann (many) to be more explicit about number.

+## Interjections

+When you say a word that consists of just one letter, it's an interjection.

+* a: "a!"
+* e: "what!? seriously?"
+* i: "same, me too, relatable, ikr, ikwym"
+* k: "psh, yeah right, ugh, ew, wtf!"
+* l: "yay! yum! how lovely!"
+* m: "umm..."
+* n: "I see, gotcha"
+* s: "don't worry, sure, no prob"
+* t: "lol, hahaha, nice, 💯"
+* u: "mu!"